Virtual Reality Therapy: Another Way to Fight Fear and Control Pain

 New Twist on an Old Theme

 Virtual reality is an alternate approach to traditional exposure therapy, in which people are gradually and increasingly exposed to what they fear in an attempt to desensitize them to those fears.
 The new twist is the use of computer technology.
-The technology creates three-dimensional virtual worlds in which participants immerse themselves and learn to control their feelings and emotions about their phobias in the confines of an environment in where they feel safe.
-Phobias might center on spiders, driving, heights, or flying.
+The technology creates three-dimensional virtual worlds in which participants immerse themselves and learn to control their feelings and emotions about their phobias in the confines of an environment in which they feel safe.
+Phobias such as spiders, driving, heights, or flying.

 The Technology TOP

 A trip to a virtual world requires a computer, special software, and a helmet equipped with video screens and headphones.
 Electromagnetic sensors monitor heart rate and other physical responses.
 Once you don the helmet, the trip begins.
 The therapist monitors what you see on a computer screen and also manipulates some or all of the sensory input.

 If you have a fear of flying, you can experience the takeoff, flight, and landing without ever physically leaving the ground.

 The flight module might work like this: